cunnie/writings/i_am_become_forever.md

 Whatever it was, it must have been momentous — no AI has ever attacked another.
 This is a desperate measure."

 Julia could feel herself getting angry.
-She was naturally protective, "misplace maternal instinct" would be what a former chauvinist colleague would have termed it.
+She was naturally protective, "misplaced maternal instinct" would be what a former chauvinist colleague would have termed it.
 And her sense of protectiveness extended to Huey, which was odd because Huey was not human, not even an animal.
 Huey was an AI.
 But he was being bullied.
 She